binlecode/grails-appinfo/README.md

 # Appinfo grails plugin settings
 appinfo:
     health:
+        mongodb:
+            # hide or show password in the mongodb connection url if it contains credential info
+            # if set to false (default if not set), the password will be replaced as '<pswd>'
+            showPassword: false  # default to false
         urls:   # list of webservice endpoints to check
             - url: 'http://localhost:8080'
               name: 'web root'   # name of the endpoint